harrisonized/diy-transcriptomics/README.md

 	ValueError: Tried to convert 'shape' to a tensor and failed.
 	Error: Cannot convert a partially known TensorShape (1, ?) to a Tensor.
 	```
 	If you see this error, you are on the right track, because the solution is documented in [this github issue](https://github.com/Irrationone/cellassign/issues/92#issuecomment-1154355997).
-Following the solution, fork the repo, then edit [inference-tensorflow.R line 65](https://github.com/Irrationone/cellassign/blob/master/R/inference-tensorflow.R#L165) to be this:
+Following the solution, what you should do instead is fork the repo, then edit [inference-tensorflow.R line 65](https://github.com/Irrationone/cellassign/blob/master/R/inference-tensorflow.R#L165) to be this:

 	```R
 	p_y_on_c_norm <- tf$reshape(tf$reduce_logsumexp(p_y_on_c_unorm, 0L), as_tensor(shape(1,NULL)))